Bliss-Bass/platform_manifest/README.md

     treble_arm64_bfS-userdebug - ARM64, A/B with FDroid rooted with phh-su
     treble_arm64_bgN-userdebug - ARM64, A/B with OpenGapps and no superuser
     treble_arm64_bgS-userdebug - ARM64, A/B with OpenGapps rooted with phh-su
-    treble_arm64_bvN-userdebug - ARM64, A/B with no superuser
+    treble_arm64_bvN-userdebug - ARM64, A/B vanilla with no superuser
-    treble_arm64_bvS-userdebug - ARM64, A/B and rooted with phh-su
+    treble_arm64_bvS-userdebug - ARM64, A/B vanilla, and rooted with phh-su
-    treble_arm_afN-userdebug - ARM, A-only with FDroid and no superuser treble_arm_afS-userdebug - ARM, A-only with FDroid rooted with phh-su treble_arm_agN-userdebug - ARM, A-only with OpenGapps and no superuser treble_arm_agS-userdebug - ARM, A-only with OpenGapps rooted with phh-su treble_arm_avN-userdebug - ARM, A-only with and no superuser treble_arm_avS-userdebug - ARM, A-only with rooted with phh-su treble_arm_bfN-userdebug - ARM, A/B with FDroid and no superuser treble_arm_bfS-userdebug - ARM, A/B with FDroid rooted with phh-su treble_arm_bgN-userdebug - ARM, A/B with OpenGapps and no superuser treble_arm_bgS-userdebug - ARM, A/B with OpenGapps rooted with phh-su treble_arm_bvN-userdebug - ARM, A/B and no superuser treble_arm_bvS-userdebug - ARM, A/B and rooted with phh-su
+    treble_arm_afN-userdebug - ARM, A-only with FDroid and no superuser treble_arm_afS-userdebug - ARM, A-only with FDroid rooted with phh-su treble_arm_agN-userdebug - ARM, A-only with OpenGapps and no superuser treble_arm_agS-userdebug - ARM, A-only with OpenGapps rooted with phh-su treble_arm_avN-userdebug - ARM, A-only with vanilla and no superuser treble_arm_avS-userdebug - ARM, A-only with vanilla, rooted with phh-su treble_arm_bfN-userdebug - ARM, A/B with FDroid and no superuser treble_arm_bfS-userdebug - ARM, A/B with FDroid rooted with phh-su treble_arm_bgN-userdebug - ARM, A/B with OpenGapps and no superuser treble_arm_bgS-userdebug - ARM, A/B with OpenGapps rooted with phh-su treble_arm_bvN-userdebug - ARM, A/B and vanilla no superuser treble_arm_bvS-userdebug - ARM, A/B and vanilla, rooted with phh-su

 After the sync is finished